 Even the most adventurous (and minimalist) backpackers travel with multiple pieces of tech: a laptop, multiple cameras, lenses, and travel insurance to prove it (hopefully).

 Ready to jump in?
 Keep on reading as I dish all of the details on the ultimate Nomatic Camera bag below.

-Nomatic Camera Pack: Key Features and Performance Breakdown
+Nomatic Mckinnon Camera Pack 35L: Key Features and Performance Breakdown

 This is the ultimate camera bag for travel and weekend trips.
 The quality and design are top-notch and made to handle years of plane travel abuse.